ivnvMkhl/live-server/README.md

 server -h

 # Output: Usage of /live-server:
+#  -log
+#    	Logging all requests
 #  -p string
-#    	Port to run the server on (shorthand) (default "8080")
+#    	Port to run the server on.
+Default: 8080 (shorthand) (default "8080")
 #  -port string
-#    	Port to run the server on (default "8080")
+#    	Port to run the server on.
+Default: 8080 (default "8080")
 #  -spa
 #    	Use server for SPA.
-Server redirects any request to the ./index.html
+Server any route request returned ./index.html
+#  -spa-entry string
+#    	Path to SPA entry file.
+Default: /index.html (default "/index.html")
 #  -src string
 #    	Relative path to files
 ```